gelisam/hawk/doc/code-overview.md

 ### UncertainT

 In fact, most of the codebase has to worry about error handling, for which we use the [Control.Monad.Trans.Uncertain](https://github.com/gelisam/hawk/blob/master/src/Control/Monad/Trans/Uncertain.hs) monad transformer.
 It allows any monadic code to display a warning or fail with an error message.

+## Future development

+In terms of features, we like to give the user the choice about everything, but to pick good defaults.
+In terms of implementation, we like to implement many small generic libraries, allowing the Hawk-specific code to be as short and declarative as possible.
+We also write a lot of tests: low-level tests as a form of documentation and high-level tests to prevent regressions.

+We currently plan to add more modes and input formats, not by adding more cases to the existing logic, but by implementing a more generic system which would give the users the freedom to define their own modes and their own formats.
+We also plan to add an extra configuration file, which would allow Hawk's behaviour to be changed more significantly and more permanently than by using command-line arguments for everything.

+For more up-to-date plans, see our [list of issues](https://github.com/gelisam/hawk/issues) on GitHub.